MetaMask/metamask-docs/docs/guide/mobile-best-practices.md

 # iOS

-1. Open Safari Preferences --> "Advanced" tab --> enable checkbox "Show Develop menu in menu bar"
+1. Open Safari Preferences --> "Advanced" tab --> enable checkbox "Show Develop menu in menu bar".
-2. Open MetaMask Mobile in an iOS simulator or iOS device
+2. Open MetaMask Mobile in an iOS simulator or iOS device.
-3. In the Safari menu bar --> Develop --> [device name] --> [app name] --> [url - title]
+3. In the Safari menu bar --> Develop --> [device name] --> [app name] --> [url - title].

 ::: Tip
 When debugging on a physical device, you must enable Web Inspector in your device's settings: